PierfrancescoSoffritti/library-sample-app-template/README.md

 The Intent extras are used to configure the sample app to fit your project.
 You can [read here what each extra does](#intent-extras).

 # Intent extras
 Set these extras to the Intent that launches `SampleAppTemplateActivity` to customize the Activity.
+Every value is optional.

 ### Constants.TITLE
 A `String` containing the title of your app.